 To prevent illegal entrapment, police should not randomly select people.
 That would not prevent entrapping a clerk who sells “innocently due to a momentary lapse in judgment.”
 It could be a result of being rushed, from becoming distracted, or other reasonable cause.

-“The only way to ensure that only the ‘unwary guilty’ are caught in the trap is to create a history of the cashier in question with the use of surveillance or repeated compliance checks which are not also sting operations.”
+“The only way to ensure that only the ‘unwary guilty’ are caught in the trap is to create a history of the cashier in question.
+The use of surveillance or repeated compliance checks which are not also stings.”

 Most of those caught in these stings have passed previous compliance checks.
 That fact clearly proves that they have no criminal predisposition to make underage sales.
 Thus, they are the “unwary innocent” if induced by law enforcement to sell to an underage person.

-It’s important to enforce the law, but it’s also important to follow the law in doing so.
-Unfortunately, many agencies fail to protect the rights of innocent citizens.
+It’s important to enforce the law.
+But it’s also important to follow the law in doing so.
+But many agencies fail to protect the rights of innocent citizens.
 They do so in underage alcohol sales entrapment.

-A highly successful alternative to alcohol stings is effective.
+A highly successful alternative to alcohol stings is very effective.
 Give alcohol vendors a financial incentive to confiscate false IDs.
 Also let them impose civil fines of $1,000.
 They can impose those on anyone under the age of 21 who tries to buy alcohol from them.
 Such a program was very successful in Anchorage.
 Therefore, Alaska expanded it to the whole state.
 Want to learn more about this successful program?
 Then visit Preventing Underage Alcohol Purchases.